 How to apply

 You’ll complete the initial online application, which requires a parent’s email address to create a username and password; this email and password is how you’ll access the account for all paperwork.

 Step 2: Secure your spot with a $1,000 deposit.

 The deposit must be made within 3 days of the initial online application and can be made over the phone with a credit card (plus a 2.5% bank processing fee), debit card (no processing fee), or checking account (we’ll need the account and routing number).

 Step 3: Fill out a detailed application and set up a director interview.

-Step 5: Official acceptance!
+Step 4: Official acceptance!

 As soon as the entire admissions process is completed, we will notify you as soon as possible regarding your official acceptance into the program.

 *Terms and conditions for the Leadership Adventure Semester will apply.